forwinder15/wlamm/content/posts/2019-03-27--should-i-get-ase-certified/index.md

 This is a hotly contested subject among mechanics.
 I have had this conversation many times with my peers.
 I know there are other opinions so, take mine as someone who has been on both sides of the argument.
 Should you get ASE certified to be a diesel mechanic?
 Or any other mechanic for that matter.

-**Yes, It will only help you in your journey and solidify your skills as a mechanic.
+Should a Diesel Mechanic get ASE certified? **Yes, It will only help you in your journey and solidify your skills as a mechanic.
 Plus most companies will give you a little pay bump.
 Let's look at the reasons why you should and how to go about getting some.**

 Someone is screaming at the screen right now saying, *"Anyone can take a test, ASE proves nothing but your testing ability"*.
 They have a solid point.
 I have worked with "master" certified people who where not good mechanics.
 Some that needed help on every job and every diagnosis.
 So, if that is possible, **why get them at all?** I mean aren't they kind of pointless if someone can just study the book and go pass the test?